 Error SYSPRP Failed to remove apps for the current user: 0x80073cf2.Exit code of RemoveAllApps thread was 0x3cf2

-This means that you manually installed modern UWP (APPS) Apps from the Windows Store, or incorrectly uninstalled a certain app.
+This means that you have manually installed third-party app from the Microsoft Store (UWP, APPX), or have incorrectly uninstalled a particular application.

 Get-AppxPackage –Name *SomeAppName* | Remove-AppxPackage Remove-AppxProvisionedPackage -Online -PackageName SomeAppName_1.2.3.500_x64__8we4y23f8b4ws